Style and Appearance in Dropdown List

 Change the HTML attributes

-Add the additional html attributes such as styles, class, and more to the root element using the HTMLAttributes property.
+Add additional attributes (for example, style, class, title) to the root element using the HtmlAttributes property, which accepts a key-value dictionary.

 @using Syncfusion.Blazor.DropDowns;